What Is Google‘s Helpful Content Update, and How Will It Affect Your Website?

 The helpful content update is an update to Google‘s primary ranking algorithm focusing on content quality.
 It rewards websites that create content for visitors and punishes websites that create content for search engines.
 Websites that create content specifically for visitors may outrank sites that create heavily optimized, search engine-oriented content.

 Google, of course, has always prioritized websites with high-quality content in its search results.
-The helpful content update simply reinforces Google’s use of content quality as a ranking factor.
+The this update simply reinforces Google‘s use of content quality as a ranking factor.
 It allows Google to distinguish between content that’s helpful to visitors and content that’s unhelpful to visitors.

 While the helpful content update affects all types of content, it has a greater effect on shopping, educational, entertainment, and technology content.
 The helpful content update is also weighted.
 Websites consisting mainly of unhelpful content will be affected more than sites with only a few pages of unhelpful content.